 AWS Spot Instances let you take advantage of unused EC2 capacity at a significant discount compared to on-demand prices.
 Spot instances are primarily suited for stateless and fault-tolerant workloads, because they can be interrupted by AWS with only two minutes’ notice.

 By integrating Spot Instances into your EKS clusters, you can reduce compute costs for suitable workloads by up to 90%.
-It’s important to implement strategies to manage interruptions, such as using Spot Fleet or the Kubernetes Cluster Autoscaler to maintain your application’s availability and performance.
+It’s important to implement strategies to manage interruptions and maintain your application’s availability and performance, an area where AI SRE agents are increasingly being used to detect and respond to node disruptions automatically.

 AWS Budgets allows you to set custom budget thresholds and receive alerts when your costs or usage exceed these thresholds.
 This tool is essential for managing your AWS spending effectively.

 By setting up budgets for your EKS clusters, you can monitor your expenses in real time and adjust your resources accordingly to avoid unexpected charges.
-Alerts can be configured to notify teams via email or SMS, enabling proactive cost management and optimization.
+Alerts can be configured to notify teams via email or SMS, enabling proactive Kubernetes cost management, though teams dealing with high alert volumes are increasingly looking at how AI SRE tooling can reduce operational toil and cut response times at scale.

 Several Kubernetes cost management tools are available to help you understand and optimize your cluster costs.
 These tools provide visibility into your Kubernetes spending, breaking down costs by namespace, service, and label.